caesarfeta/dot_com/story/new_best_friends/new_best_friends.md

-The following document is an overview of technologies which are becoming popular in Humanities research.
+The following document is an overview of technologies which are becoming popular as research tools in the Humanities.
 It talks about version control systems and graph databases primarily, and how they are used in Perseids, software currently being developed by programmers employed by the Perseus Project.

-# Trees and Graphs, Trees and Graphs, Graphs and Trees, Graphs and Trees...
-Two Technologies
+# The story of two data structures.
+Trees & graphs.
+Your research friends for life.

-	version control systems >> Trees
+* version control systems -- Trees
-	graph databases			>> Graphs
+* graph databases -- Graphs

+# Quick definition of terms

+version control systems = source control systems = source control

+code = source = source code

+"Source code by another name will still smell like text."

 # Version Control Systems
-version control systems ~ source control systems ~ source control

-code ~ source ~ source code >> Whatever you call it it's still text

 They've been used by software developers for decades.
 They track changes made to a collection of documents.
 So we can answer questions like...